Dave-team/Knowledge-base/Business principles.md

 - Give lots of honest feedback
 - Force yourself to slow done before diving into a project.
 Do research, make sure you understand the problem deeply and document learnings you create for future references.
 Build mental maps and think ahead.
 - Don't get stuck in a rabbit hole though - focus on a broad generalized concept understanding.
 When in a rabbit hole, recognise your position.
 Take a step back.
 Realize that what you’re obsessed about probably doesn’t matter and then move on
+- Under promise and over deliver
+- Always confirm things in writing
+- Make use of issue logs and post mortems in projects